Soft Sugar Cookies

 4.43 from 7 votes

-These soft cut-out sugar cookies are light and buttery with gentle vanilla flavor.
+The softest sugar cookies with light and buttery vanilla flavor.
 There is no need to chill the dough.
 Roll out the room-temperature dough, cut it into shapes, freeze for a few minutes, and then bake.
 The cookies will not spread out and are great for decorating.

 This includes 4 cups of royal icing.
 If you prefer to use a different type of frosting for the cookies, just skip the royal icing and use your favorite.